Implementing Role-Based Access for Registration APIs: Fixing 403s and PII Leaks from Over-Scoped Service Accounts

 return JSONResponse(status_code=403, content={"error": "method_not_permitted"})

-if not any(path.startswith(prefix) for prefix in policy.endpoint_prefixes):
+if not any(path.startswith(p) for p in policy.endpoint_prefixes):

 return JSONResponse(status_code=403, content={"error": "endpoint_not_permitted"})